 There is also the work of internationally recognised organisations such as BAFTA and the NFTS.
 A well-capitalised, digitally equipped exhibition sector has the capacity to show films in increasingly diverse ways, and the UK has one of the most developed VODs market in Europe (Source: Ampere analysis published by Ofcom).The UK’s rollout of super-fast broadband and well-established 4G mobile networks are likely to provide huge new opportunities for UK TV and film in partnership with the UK’s thriving technology sector.

-The film and television sector is a major contributor to the UK creative industries economy, with a key role to play in the UK's cultural and economy recovery from the COVID-19 pandemic.
-Before COVID struck, the TV and film industries were on a robust growth path.
+The film and television sector is a major contributor to the UK creative industries economy, with a key role to play in the UK's cultural and economic wellbeing.

 The core UK film industry was estimated to contribute over £4.6 billion to UK GDP and support over 117,00 jobs, taking into account direct and indirect employment.
 (Source: Oxford Economics study for the BFI)